-Figure C2.
-FF signals for two sensors (blue and red) and the mean FF (black) between them hour by hour.

-There’s still some relevant questions about the NN sensors that would be significant for measures not as broad as the FF index or for comparing FF between Retail Areas.
-Some of these are:
+Despite these adjustments, there are still some important concerns about the NN sensors which would hold more significance for measures not as broad as the FF index or for comparing FF between retail areas.
+For instance:

-Investigate the wide range of correlation coefficients found among these pairs.
+We need to investigate the wide range of correlation coefficients found amongst these pairs.
 This could highlight micro differences across locations.

 The actual FF values.
-Long dwellers effect
+Long dwellers effect.

-Instead of calculating the mean, the max/min could be taking as the merged count.
+Instead of calculating the mean, the max/min could be taken as the merged count.
 In fact, the min could be the actual FF for some locations.

-At this moment we calculate the mean only between pairs, but there’s actually clusters of NN where three or more sensors are really close to each other.
+Currently, we calculate the mean between pairs, but there are also clusters of NN where three or more sensors are very close to each other.
+This needs to be further considered.